 Varkala is a beautiful coastal town nestled in Thiruvananthapuram district.
 It sits in the southern part of Kerala.
 It is the only place in Kerala where the hills come close to the sea.
 The uniqueness here is the merging of cliffs with the Arabian Sea.
 The Geological Survey of India calls it as the Varkala Formation.

 It is also an important Hindu and Muslim centre of pilgrimage.
-Among other are Sivagiri Mutt, Janardhana Swami Temple, Kaduvayil Juma Masjid, Varkala Beach, Papanasam Beach, Kappil Lake, Anchelo Fort, Varkala Tunnel, Shiva Parvathy Temple and The Power house etc.
+Among others are Sivagiri Mutt, Janardhana Swami Temple, Kaduvayil Juma Masjid, Varkala Beach, Papanasam Beach, Kappil Lake, Anchelo Fort, Varkala Tunnel, Shiva Parvathy Temple and The Power house etc.

-Varkala has many springs which make it one of the sought-after tourist spot.
+Varkala has many springs which make it one of the sought-after tourist spots.
 One of the important beaches of this place is the Papanasam Beach, and close to this beach rests the famous Janardhana Swamy Temple which is more than 2000 years old.
-The Janardhanaswamy Temple is another hotspot of the place.

 The Chilakkoor Beach is near to the Varkala town.
 It is an ideal place for sunset viewing.
 Though the beach is not developed for tourist attraction, it is an ideal place for evening walks.
 The Ponnumthuruthu Island or the Golden Island is another exquisite place to be.
-Here, sits the famous hundred year old Shiva-Parvathy temple.
+Here, sits the famous 100-year-old Shiva-Parvathy temple.

 The Varkala Kathakali Centre is another tourist destination.
 It organises Kathakali performances almost every evening at the centre for the holiday-mongers.
 The show begins by capturing the details of the make-up section.
 The audience gets to watch how time-consuming and detailed the Kathakali make-up can be.
 The center also gives Mohiniattam performances.
-The centre is located at the town.

 Keep yourself fit and focused at the Kasi Yoga Anushtana Kendram.
 It is a training centre for yoga and retreat.
-Apart from this, you can visit the many yoga and body massages centre for relaxation and rejuvenation.
+Apart from this, you can visit the many yoga and body massages centres for relaxation and rejuvenation.
 But most of these places are seasonal.

 Varkala is located 50 km north of Thiruvananthapuram (Trivandrum) and 37 km southwest of Kollam city.
 KSRTC operates frequent bus services to Varkala from all the important towns in South India.
 It has a railway station, and the nearest airport is in Thiruvananthapuram.